 On occasion, neighborhood associations and homeowner associations compile records and archives on neighborhood history.
 Fisher Park in Greensboro is an exemplary organization for archive management, and they have published a helpful GUIDE Archives by Ann Stringfield to describe the process recently undertaken to preserve their records and make them more accessible.
 Contact your local neighborhood association to determine if records exist, and if they do not, why not organize records for future safekeeping?

 The Guilford County Archives basement level, Guilford County Courthouse, Greensboro provides valuable information on county records.
 The Planning Department, Register of Deeds and Mapping Rooms (for High Point records check the High Point branch of the Guilford County Tax Department) holds plats, atlases, title deeds, mortgage records and other materials.
 Tracing titles of deeds to previous owners may be the best tool for developing a chain of ownership for a property.
 The Greensboro and High Point Departments of Transportation has a variety of maps and plats of value to researchers.
+Learn about local landmarks and historic properties here.

 Some cities and towns may have limited records which relate to construction and other permits.
 In Greensboro and High Point, Building Inspections departments may hold some record on construction permits and easements, though access to this information is somewhat limited.